DavidFirth/pdftoast.py/README.md

 ## Acknowledgment

 This script uses ideas from an earlier script published by Niall at [https://github.com/nmoran/landscape-pdf](https://github.com/nmoran/landscape-pdf).
-Niall's contribution is acknowledged with gratitude.
+Niall's contribution (inspiration!) is acknowledged with gratitude.